liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 ## Known Experiences:

-- A report can be re-run only after 24 hours since the last report generated.
+- A report can be rerun only after 24 hours since the last report generated.

 - In large tenants, it may take up to 48 hours for the data to be available.

 - There can only be one report for each value of Report range.
 This means you can see a maximum of four reports at a given point.

-- The newly generated report will replace the previously created report with the same date range.
+- The newly generated report replaces the previously created report with the same date range.
 To preserve the previously created report, download the report first before creating a new report for the same date range.

-- These reports are generated using M365 unified audit data and may not cover all audit events.
+- These reports are generated using Microsoft 365 unified audit data and may not cover all audit events.